bitsmist/bitsmist-js_v1/README.md

 Bitsmist is
 - For the people who want to
- - focus on clients’ needs, like selling more products with lesser budgets for systemsl
+ * focus on clients’ needs, like selling more products with lesser budgets for systems.
 - Not for the people who want to
- - show yourself “Ain’t I cool?”.
+ * show yourself “Ain’t I cool?”.